radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 Only the second one is fully affected and it must apply the rest of the delta.

 In this case, the total change of the per-cycle delta is +5 to start sending.
-The current cycle isn't fully affected though, only 2 out of 5 blocks are sending.
+The current cycle isn't fully affected though, only 2 out of 5 seconds are sending.
 It's effectively going to transfer only the amount of 2, which is reflected in the +2 delta change.
 On the other hand, the next cycle and the ones after it are going to transfer the full 5.
 This is expressed with the +3 delta change, which turns 2 per cycle into the full 5 per cycle.

 A similar logic is applied to express the end of the funding period.
-The cycle in which funding runs out has 1 transferring block resulting in delta being -4.
+The cycle in which funding runs out has 1 transferring second resulting in delta being -4.
 The following cycle doesn't transfer any funds and has delta -1 to complete zeroing of the rate.

 ## Stopping sending